 Starting a business is always challenging and most startups don’t survive even if they’re founded during a good time.
 But that doesn’t mean yours has to be one of them.
 (Besides, doing nothing is way worse than trying and failing!)

-Follow these 3 tips to increase your chance of startup success during COVID-19.
+Follow these 3 tips to increase your chances of startup success:

 1. Make sure there’s a need in the market